-What to know about IDNYC
+Where your IDNYC card will get you free membership in 2018

 IDNYC and immigration

-Since President Donald Trump’s election, there has been renewed concern about personal information the city keeps on record, especially with regard to undocumented immigrants.
+There has been renewed concern about personal information the city keeps on record, especially with regard to immigrants, since President Donald Trump's election.

-Trump vowed to crack down on illegal immigration during his presidential campaign and has already signed an executive order that cuts federal grant money for cities that harbor illegal immigrants (commonly called sanctuary cities).
-Mayor Bill de Blasio, however, has vowed to protect the city’s immigrants and fight any actions that may result from the executive order.
+Trump vowed to crack down on what he considered to be illegal immigration during his presidential campaign and signed an executive order that cuts federal grant money for cities that harbor immigrants without legal status (commonly called sanctuary cities) shortly after his inauguration in January 2017.

+Mayor Bill de Blasio, however, has promised to protect the city’s immigrants and fight any actions that may result from the executive order, even going as far as to threaten to delete all IDNYC cardholder information.

+Two Staten Island lawmakers sued the city, seeking to keep de Blasio's administration from deleting any data, but a judge ruled that the court cannot prevent the destruction of the information or require the mayor to keep it.

 IDNYC applicants are not asked about their immigration status during the application process.
 De Blasio has also promised not to turn over data from the IDNYC program to the federal government.
 The mayor said the city is processing new enrollments under a new policy that doesn’t retain the personal documents of the applicant.
 Additionally, the city does not keep any original documentation used in the application process and copies of submitted documents from older applications are destroyed within two years of the application date.